2025-26 Impacting Lives

 President

-– Sonnet’s CCC Care Manager Amie
+– Amie, CCC Care Manager

-– Michelle’s CCC Care Manager, Rebecca
+– Rebecca, CCC Care Manager

 Michelle lives with her mother, Peggy, and shares a warm, close-knit bond with her extended family, who remain an important part of her daily life.
 Surrounded by this steady foundation of love and support, Michelle flourishes in her community.
 One of her greatest passions is musical theatre.
 Each year, she proudly maintains her subscription to The Bushnell, where she attends shows from her reserved accessible seat—a place that feels like her own connection to the stage and the art form she loves.